elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

 ![Retrieving your AlienVault OTX API Key](media/av-api.png "Retrieving your AlienVault OTX API Key")

-Now that we have your OTX Key, let’s set up MISP.
+Now that we have your OTX Key, let's set up MISP.

 ## MISP